What is iron?

 Is iron safe?

 - Is IV iron safe?
 IV iron is safe for most people.
-Talk to your healthcare provider if you have any questions about IV iron.
+Talk to your healthcare professional if you have any questions about IV iron.
 Tell them about any medicines that you are allergic to.
 On rare occasions, some people may have a reaction to IV iron.
 Reactions may include low blood pressure, nausea, vomiting or diarrhea.
 Some reactions can be severe and even life-threatening.
 It is also possible to get too much iron.